 It is not as brilliant or striking to the eye as the first type of light, but can be used more freely and is particularly effective with large trees that have gnarled, twisted-looking branches and limbs.

 It is also the most useful type, and more frequently used, of all-round tree and shrub lighting.

-Place the fixture so that it is between the tree and your normal viewing position and so the light is being aimed away from your eyes.
+Place the palm tree lighting fixtures so that it is between the tree and your normal viewing position and so the light is being aimed away from your eyes.

 Lighting To Emphasize Higher Branches, Fronds, and Leaves